canonical/checkbox/CONTRIBUTING.md

 ## General recommendations

-Setup your editor of choice to run [autopep8] on save.
+- Setup your editor of choice to run [autopep8] on save.
 This helps keep everything passing [flake8].
-The code doesn’t have to be pylint-clean, but running [pylint] on your code may inform you about issues that could come up later in the review process.
+- The code doesn’t have to be pylint-clean, but running [pylint] on your code may inform you about issues that could come up later in the review process.
+- To get your changes accepted, you need to [sign your commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
+This practice is enforced by many of the CI pipelines executed in the repository (pipelines which use Canonical's [github-runner-operator](https://github.com/canonical/github-runner-operator) operated runners).

 ## Testing